 America's 3,300 beer distributors are licensed by both the state and the federal government.
 They source beer only from licensed importers or brewers, and they sell only to licensed retailers.
 Alcohol is not like toilet paper or toothpaste and is not regulated the same way as other products.
 Alcohol is also the subject of two constitutional amendments.
 State-based regulation of alcohol, which was established by the 21st Amendment, allows each state the flexibility to deal with local needs, demands and circumstances.
 A one-size-fits-all approach to alcohol regulation does not work.
 People in New York feel very differently about alcohol than those in Utah.
 The 21st Amendment was designed to reflect local thought on the level of regulation needed for alcohol, and beer distributors work hand-in-hand with state regulators to further the state’s different approaches to regulation.

 Beer distributors employ approximately 130,000 hardworking Americans who earn good wages and receive employer-provided benefits.
 For a breakdown of economic contributions of beer distributors by state, click here.

 Deliver the Most Variety in the World

 Beer distributors secure beer from a wide variety of manufacturers small and large, domestic and international.They are the vehicle to market for the largest multinational beer brands to the smallest local craft brews.
 Distributors provide the infrastructure small brewers need to reach a wide network of retailers.
 Consumers benefit by having the choice between the largest international brands and the smallest local brews, all on the same store shelf, restaurant list and bar tap.
-Today, nearly 13,000 types and styles of beer are available to American consumers at a great value.
+Today,thousands of different labels of beer are available to American consumers at a great value.